Tim M. Swan

 TIM SWAN takes a practical approach to helping clients solve problems.
 As a member of the Technology & IP Transactions practice, he invests the time to understand his clients’ specific technologies and needs in order to help them achieve their goals efficiently.
 Tim employs a similar finesse when handling complex technology and IP issues in M&A transactions.
 He advises clients in all facets of the life sciences industry (including healthcare IT, pharmaceutical, medical device and biotechnology), as well as in agricultural technology, software, information technology, outsourcing, financial services and insurance.
 Tim also advises clients on e-commerce, internet and open source issues.
 Tim has been with Sidley his entire career.

 Tim helps clients prepare and negotiate licensing, collaboration, joint venture, development, professional services, contract research and other technology related agreements, as well as all technology and IP aspects of M&A agreements.
-His work has led to Tim being named by the 2013 and 2014 editions of Chambers USA as an “associate to watch” in Technology & Outsourcing and recommended by the 2013 edition of The Legal 500 U.S. for Media, Technology and Telecoms.
+His work has led to Tim being named by the 2013 and 2014 editions of Chambers USA as an “associate to watch” in Technology & Outsourcing and recommended by the 2013 and 2015 editions of The Legal 500 US for Media, Technology and Telecoms.

 Tim received his J.D. with high honors from the University of Chicago, where he was a member of the University of Chicago Law Review and the Order of the Coif.
 Before law school, Tim obtained his bachelor’s degree in Mechanical Engineering and graduated magna cum laude from Rose-Hulman Institute of Technology, where he was a captain of the Fightin’ Engineers football team.